 Thinking too much accelerating the head can lead to a few problems, the first of which concerns distance control.
 Put simply, it makes it hard to be consistent from range.

-So, what you tend to see is this short backswing, and then a long, jerky follow through.
-As well as making it hard to get the distance right, it also makes it difficult to maintain a square clubface towards your intended target line - so you can clearly see from the picture below that I'm going to pull it.
+So, what you tend to see is this short backswing, and then a long, jerky follow-through.
+As well as making it hard to get the distance right, it also makes it difficult to maintain a square clubface towards your intended target line - so you can clearly see in the video above how that makes me pull it left of target.

-A couple of basics at set-up can help you to understand the importance of putting backswing vs follow through.
 I take the putter in the palms of my hands and adopt a nice, wide base.
 What you're trying to remove is any unnecessary wrist movement that will give acceleration to that putter head.
-A good address position will help you find more control of the putter with you needing to grip it any tighter.
+A good address position will help you find more control of the putter without needing to grip it any tighter.

 Use Your Feet